 Currently, the first two phases of the study are complete and the third phase is well underway.
-AKO Capital continues to work closely with LSE on this exciting project and will provide further updates through the course of 2018.
+AKO Capital continues to work closely with LSE on this exciting project.
+We look forward to the findings of the longitudinal analysis with great anticipation and providing further updates through the course of 2018.